AutoLogicTechnology/autologic-users/README.md

 # Autologic Users

-Manage system groups and users using nothing but easy to read dictionaries.
-Using the more advanced ["Department Pattern"](#) you can also control access based on a user's role within your organisation.
-Should you hire a consultant or contractor who only needs limited access, the Department Pattern offers you a flexible way of adding individual users to individual systems.
+Manage UNIX system users and groups from a single role.

+Using a single hash, this role will allow you to define what users exist on your systems.
+Using the more advanced "Department Pattern" allows you to introduce a simple list for each of your groups/hosts: ```autologic_department_access```.

 ## Version

-2.1.1
+3.0.0

 ## Role Variables